garfix/nligems/doc/internals.md

 The type of interaction can be:

-- question / answer (user asks, system answers; but the system may also ask the user in order to clarify something)
+- question / answer (user asks, system answers)
 - tell (user tells system what to do)
-- inform (user feeds information to the system)
+- inform (user feeds information into the system)

 The system may answer with one of these sentences

 - a request clarification ("Do you mean [a] or [b]?")
 - a factual response ("yes", "Ada Lovelace")
-- a paraphase of the question (to verify that it was understood correctly)
+- a paraphrase of the question (to verify that it was understood correctly)
 - a canned response ("Thank you", "I don't know")
 - a generated sentence ("She was married to Lord Byron on March 2, 1844")